lvjonok/skydio_x2_description/README.md

 ```

+Derivation of the selector matrix is described in this [notebook](selector_derivation.ipynb).

 Notice, that much attention is put towards dynymics matching the MuJoCo model, collisions are not considered and will be welcomed as a contribution.